Francis J. Doyle III

 Francis "Frank" J. Doyle III (born 1963) is an American engineer and academic administrator.
-He is a professor of Engineering and provost of Brown University.
+He is a professor of engineering and provost of Brown University.

 Biography

 Francis J. Doyle III was born in Philadelphia in 1963.
 His family moved to Newark, Delaware, when Francis was 2.
 His father worked as a chemical engineer.

 Doyle completed his undergraduate studies at Princeton University in 1985, receiving a B.S.E. in chemical engineering.
-He received a M.Sc.
+He received an M.Sc.
 (C.P.G.S.) in chemical engineering from Cambridge University in 1986, and a Ph.D. in chemical engineering from the California Institute of Technology in 1991.

 Prior to his appointment at UCSB, Doyle was a professor in the department of chemical engineering at the University of Delaware (1997–2002), and was a professor in the School of Chemical Engineering at Purdue University (1992–1997).
 Between his graduate studies and his first academic appointment, he completed postdoctoral studies at the DuPont Company.

 Doyle was dean of the Harvard John A. Paulson School of Engineering and Applied Sciences from 2015 to 2023.

 In 2021, Doyle was elected a member of the National Academy of Engineering for insights into natural biological control systems and innovative engineering of diabetes control devices.

 Doyle began his tenure as 14th provost of Brown University in July 2023.